 Towards the beginning of 2019, I decided to live more in tune with my desires.
 Since I hated colouring my hair, I decided to stop colouring.

-I also made this decision because I was tired of planning my life around trips to the salon and the whole process made me anxious.
-I didn’t like the smell of the chemicals nor the itchy scalp.
+I also made this decision because I was tired of planning my life around trips to the salon, and the whole process made me anxious.
+I didn’t like the smell of the chemicals or the itchy scalp.

-This was also the time when I was on my way to a healthy, minimalist lifestyle and had started using environmental friendly products.
+This was also the time when I was on my way to a healthy, minimalist lifestyle and had started using environmentally friendly products.

 I did some research, read pro-grey blogs and watched videos.
 I was inspired by grey-haired models like Nikol Johnson Sanchez, Erica Henry Johnston and Elisa Berrini Gomez.